MJKWoolnough/javascript/README.md

  - Parse javascript code into AST.
  - Modify parsed code.
  - Consistant javascript formatting.
- - Skip over Typescript, allowing it to be parsed as normal Javascript.
+ - Parse Typescript as comments, allowing it to be parsed as normal Javascript.
  - Scoping package to allowing the processing of identifier references.

 ## Usage